bwakedavis/bwakedavis.github.io/content/blog/ui-ux/index.markdown

 Use cases - how might different people use the product or service.
 Journey maps - how a user might start to use and finish the experience

-### Bainstorming
+### Brainstorming

 How to solve the problem.
 Generate and validate ideas.
 Involves:
-User flows - diagrams that outline the steps a user might take during the experience as they go from dtep to step in the UI.
+User flows - diagrams that outline the steps a user might take during the experience as they go from step to step in the UI.
-Wireframes - a rough skeleton representation of the UI and the various components that make up the UI.Templates of each page are sketched.Color schemes are choosen
+Wireframes - a rough skeleton representation of the UI and the various components that make up the UI.Templates of each page are sketched.Color schemes are chosen

 ### Implementation

-Prototype - UI designers create a low or high fidelity prortype, which may or may not be interactive.
+Prototype - UI designers create a low or high fidelity prototype, which may or may not be interactive.
-Front-end and Back-end development - once the prototype has been approved the developers make the prortotype of a workig product.
+Front-end and Back-end development - once the prototype has been approved the developers make the prototype of a working product.

 ### Reporting